openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 -  Use a numeric foreign key(s)

-   -  Data should be joined on primary keys
+   -  Data should be joined using primary keys wherever possible

+   -  When designing

-   -  Do not join on things such as username, email address, or other dimensions of data that may change over time.
+   -  Do not join on things such as username, email address, or other dimensions of data that may change over time

+   -  Do not join on PII

 -  The minimum number of indexes possible to make the table/queries performant